google/differential-privacy/examples/zetasql/codelab.md

 contributions per user per partition (i.e., total money spent by a visitor each day).

-In other words, any sum that is below `lower` will be overriden to become the same as `lower`, and any sum greater than `upper` will be reduced to be the same as `upper`, so that the sum of all contributions for each visitor will be within the bounds of `lower` and `upper`.
+In other words, any sum that is below `lower` will be overridden to become the same as `lower`, and any sum greater than `upper` will be reduced to be the same as `upper`, so that the sum of all contributions for each visitor will be within the bounds of `lower` and `upper`.
 This is needed for calculating the